 Why run a VPN server on EdgeRouter X?

 EdgeRouter X is a compact, affordable router that’s powerful enough for small home networks and light offices.
-Running your own VPN server on EdgeRouter X gives you: Vpn japan extension for browser privacy and streaming: how to install, optimize, and compare top services in 2025
+Running your own VPN server on EdgeRouter X gives you: Vpn premium price in 2026: what it costs, what you get, and how to save

 - Remote access to your home or office network without trusting a third-party VPN service